Cricket-West Indies name Sammy as new white ball coach, Coley takes over test side

-May 12 (Reuters) - West Indies have appointed all-rounder and Twenty20 World Cup winning captain Daren Sammy as their new coach for the white ball teams while Andre Coley takes over the test side, the country's cricket board (CWI) said on Friday.
+May 12 (Reuters) - West Indies have appointed former all-rounder and Twenty20 World Cup-winning captain Daren Sammy as their new coach for the white ball teams while Andre Coley will take over the test side, the country's cricket board (CWI) said on Friday.

 Sammy, 39, captained both red and white ball West Indies teams and led the Caribbean side to two T20 World Cup titles in 2012 and 2016.